ydkb/ydkb.github.io/help/en/other-firmware/vial.md

 <br>

-To download the JSON file, right-click the corresponding JSON link and select Save As.

 | Eevee series??25% | VIA / Vial Firmware | VIA V2 JSON | Supplementary Notes |
 | ------------ | ------------------------------------------------------------------------- | -------------------------------------------------------------- | ---- |